nevrome/currycarbon/presentations/CAA2022_LittleMinions.md

  .,,,,,,,  *******          *******         - We're developing tools for aDNA in it
 ```

-So far there was no calibration library available in Haskell, but I need one
+I needed a calibration library in Haskell, but there was none

 ---